the-world-machine/the-world-machine/README.md

 ## Contributing:

 ### Localization
 In `bot/localization/locales` there are different localization files.
-Using `english.py` as a base, you are free to contribute your own language to the bot.
-As of current, only the `/shop` command supports localization.
+Using `base.yaml` as a base, you are free to contribute your own language to the bot.
+As of current, only the `/shop`, `/interact` and `/nikogotchi` commands supports localization.

 ### Pull Requests
 As with any other repo, pull requests and bug reporting is always welcomed.